tbuchannan/leetCode_hackerRank/Easy/README.md

 - [ ] Complete Nim Game

-- [ ] Third Max Number: Use a different, more efficient sorting algorithm
+- [ ] Third Maximum Number: Use a different, more efficient sorting algorithm

 - [x] Find Numbers Disappeared In Array